secureworks/aristotle/docs/filter_strings.rst

 -  Extraneous whitespace, including newlines, *is* allowed in the filter string.
--  If a file containing a Boolean filter string is supplied, lines beginning with '#' are considered comments and are ignored.
+-  If a file containing a Boolean filter string is supplied:

+   - Lines beginning with '#' are considered comments and are ignored.
+   - A line starting with the string ``<enable-all-rules>`` results in enabling all rules, including disabled ones, before applying the Boolean filter.

 The following keys support the ``>``, ``<``, ``>=``, and ``<=`` operators
 in the filter string to specify, respectively, "greater than", "less than",